 - 3.6.
-If the Monitoring Officer determines that the complaint should be progressed we will tell the councillor that you are complaining about that we have received a complaint and provide them with details of your complaint which may include a copy unless you have requested confidentiality (in which case your details will not be disclosed unless and until your request for confidentiality has been considered see further below). - 3.7.
-The councillor will be invited to respond within 20 working days including in their response any suggestion to resolve the complaint. - 3.8.
-Details of the response will be made available to you and you will be asked if you are satisfied if yes, no further action will be taken or the action proposed by the councillor will proceed; if not, you will be asked if you wish your complaint to be considered further under Stage Two
+If the Monitoring Officer determines that the complaint should be progressed we will tell the councillor or co-opted member that you are complaining about (also called the 'subject member') that we have received a complaint and provide them with details of your complaint which may include a copy unless you have requested confidentiality (in which case your details will not be disclosed unless and until your request for confidentiality has been considered see further below). - 3.7.
+The subject member will be invited to respond within 20 working days including in their response any suggestion to resolve the complaint. - 3.8.
+Details of the response will be made available to you and you will be asked if you are satisfied if yes, no further action will be taken or the action proposed by the subject member will proceed; if not, you will be asked if you wish your complaint to be considered further under Stage Two